 9. Volunteer Somewhere

 Volunteering can improve mental and physical health, according to research from Carnegie Mellon University.
-The satisfaction of doing something for other people is invaluable.
+The satisfaction of social connection and doing something for other people is invaluable.
 It can also be an opportunity to practice gratitude.

 There are hundreds of opportunities for volunteering.
 If you want something that may help improve your mental health, any volunteer work can be rewarding and beneficial.
-Whether you’re working with an animal rescue, or shelter, or volunteering at a hospital or clinic, a mood boost can be exactly what you’re looking for, and likely to get, when you give your time to a worthy cause.
+Whether you’re working with an animal rescue, volunteering at a hospital or clinic, or spreading mental health awareness, a mood boost can be exactly what you’re looking for, and likely to get, when you give your time to a worthy cause.

 10. Know Your Personality and What You Love